polarode/hska-go-generics/README.md

 }
 ```

-For gopter the properties that should be tested are again provided as functions.
+For *gopter* the properties that should be tested are again provided as functions.
 The parameters of this function again serve as input of the function being tested and are generage outside using generators.
-In contrary to testing/quick, multiple properties can be provided at once and are tested in a testing run.
+In contrary to *testing/quick*, multiple properties can be provided at once and are tested in a testing run.
 For each property, generators have to be provided for each input of the function. gopter comes with some basic generators, that can be used here.
 In this example a generator is used, that can generate strings based on a regex.
 The properties function returns a boolean value, that contains the result for the tested parameters.
-If a set of parameters evaluates to false, gopter handles the error and prints according error messages based on the provided name (first parameter of `properties.Property`).
+If a set of parameters evaluates to false, *gopter* handles the error and prints according error messages based on the provided name (first parameter of `properties.Property`).
 On the call `properties.TestingRun(t)` all the properties provided withing `properties` are evaluated multiple times with random inputs.

 **rapid:**